-Additionally, in response to the passage of the Sarbanes-Oxley Act of 2002, the Board of directors and management plans, among other actions, to form a Disclosure Committee comprised of various members of our management team.
-The Disclosure Committee will be charged with, among other things, reviewing and developing policies and procedures to enhance our disclosure controls and procedures as well as with reviewing our periodic reports and other public disclosures.
+Additionally, in response to the passage of the Sarbanes-Oxley Act of 2002, the Board of directors and management has formed a Nominating and Corporate Governance Committee comprised of various members of the board of directors.
+The Nominating and Corporate Governance Committee is charged with, among other things, reviewing and developing policies and procedures to enhance our disclosure controls and procedures as well as with reviewing our periodic reports and other public disclosures.